gridscale/marketplace-guide/README.md

 ### Create Server + Storage

 - Connect the server to the public network, with an IP address.
-- The configuration of the server can be lower than what the application needs, the required core and RAM will be set later when publishing the app.
+- The configuration of the server can be lower than what the application needs, the required cores and RAM will be set later when publishing the app.

 ### Install the application